Chapter IV · revised 28 April 2026

 SingleMulti

-Name the bank, authorize signatories, and establish transaction limits requiring additional approval.
+Name the bank, authorise signatories, and establish transaction limits requiring additional approval.
 Specify that the LLC will maintain separate financial records.
-Commingling personal and business funds is the number one reason courts pierce the LLC veil.
+Commingling personal and business funds is the leading reason courts pierce the LLC veil.

 SingleMulti